Microsoft Teams’ pricing explained

 • Budget.

-For example, let’s say that you run a 300-person organization and require a tool beyond a simple conferencing app.
+For example, let’s say that you run a 300-person organization and require a tool that goes beyond basic video conferencing.

-So, you’re looking for something that gives you much control and security, but you’re not sure what to get.
-You decide to opt for a Microsoft Teams plan with the reputation of being “the most popular one” — the Microsoft Teams Essentials plan.
+You’re looking for something that gives you more control and security, but you’re unsure what to get.
+So, you decide to try the Essentials plan since it’s the most popular offer Microsoft Team has.

-Three hundred licenses of the Microsoft Teams Essentials plan come up to $1,200 per month if you pay annually, which means you’ll have to cough up $14,400 on the spot just to have access to Microsoft Teams for a year.
+Purchasing 300 licenses of the Microsoft Teams Essentials comes up to $1,200 per month if you pay annually, meaning you’ll have to cough up $14,400 on the spot just to have access to Microsoft Teams for a year.

-Does that sound like a lot of money for something that doesn’t even meet all your needs?
+Does that sound like a lot of money for something that doesn’t meet all your needs?

 That’s because it is.
 Luckily, there are other options available.